-Ford Escape owners have reported 14 problems linked to engine belts and pulleys (under the engine and engine cooling category).
+Ford Escape owners have reported 18 problems related to engine belts and pulleys (under the engine and engine cooling category).

 See all problems of the 2009 Ford Escape.

-The owner has a 2009 Ford Escape.
+The contact owns a 2009 Ford Escape.
 The contact stated that while driving 55 mph, the check engine light illuminated as the vehicle decelerated and the steering wheel tightened.
 The vehicle was towed to an independent mechanic for diagnosis where it was stated that the eye bar pulley needed to be replaced.
 The vehicle was not repaired and the manufacturer was not notified.
 The approximate failure mileage was 74,000.
-This issue happened on 07/20/2013.

 See all problems of the 2011 Ford Escape.

-The VIN of this vehicle was 1FMCU03138_.
-The owner has a 2008 Ford Escape.
+The contact owns a 2008 Ford Escape.
 The vehicle would exhibit an abnormal squealing when first starting.
 The vehicle was taken to an authorized dealer who advised that the alternator belt bracket pulley was defective and would need to be replaced.
 The vehicle was repaired.
 The contact called the manufacturer who offered no assistance.
 The current mileage was approximately 39,000.
 The failure mileage was approximately 38,900.
-It was Tuesday, Mar.
-1, 2011 when this engine belts and pulleys issue occurred.

 See all problems of the 2008 Ford Escape.

-The vehicle involved was a 2006 Ford Escape.
-VIN of the vehicle was 1FMYU02Z16_.
 Loud noise while starting vehicle in cold weather.
 Idler pulley was shredding the serpentine belt and pulley was overheating.
 Dealer replaced under warranty.
-It was Monday, February 5, 2007 when this engine belts and pulleys issue occurred.

 See all problems of the 2006 Ford Escape.

-The car was a 2005 Ford Escape.
-The VIN of the car is 1FMYU93195_.
 Oil leak from engine.
 Gasket replaced. . . . .
 Oil leaked again.
 Dealer said the crankshaft on the engine was out of specs. . . .
 Engine was replaced ( 2,741 miles ).
 Since then numerous problems have arisen from an air vent tube hitting the fan belt to a loud noise and shaking of the engine that nearly caused a serious accident on the highway. . .
 Trying to get to the breakdown lane.
 Now the transmission ( left fron trans axel ) is leaking fluid.
 The only thing Ford offers is an extended warrantee.
 This truck is a lemon.
 This car has been out of service 27 of the last 35 days.
-This engine belts and pulleys problem happened on 10/12/2004.

 See all problems of the 2005 Ford Escape.